healeyj/healeyj.github.io/README.md

 And browse to `http://localhost:8080/`.

-## TODO: How to deploy to Github pages
+## How to deploy to Github pages

 - Create branch called gh-pages
-- Repository -> Settings -> Pages -> Source -> Github Actions or Deploy From A Branch
+- Repository -> Settings -> Pages -> Source -> Deploy From A Branch -> gh-pages
-- Ensure gh-pages-deploy.yaml has proper permissions config
+- Ensure gh-pages-deploy.yaml has permissions clause